 “Do you want some?
 It’s French Toast and it’s all yours!”
 I eagerly handed him a fork and that was it, it became his favorite thing.
 A cream cheese stuffed French Toast with jelly spread on top.

 Jelly French Toast is my son’s favorite, mine is this coconut beauty all the way!
 It is the BEST French Toast I’ve ever tried and nothing comes close.
 Mostly because I’m a huge coconut fan.

-HOW DO I MAKE STUFFED FRENCH TOAST:
+HOW TO MAKE STUFFED FRENCH TOAST:

-- Spread some coconut cream cheese mixture in the middle of the bread.
+Spread some coconut cream cheese mixture in the middle of the bread.

-- Then you will dip each stuffed slice of bread into the coconut egg mixture, letting it soak up the egg on both sides.
+Then you will dip each stuffed slice of bread into the coconut egg mixture, letting it soak up the egg on both sides.

 Coconut Crusted Stuffed French Toast